p-martinho/Enumeration/README.md

 ### Enumeration with Behaviour

-We can use inheritance to add behaviour or properties to each enumeration in an enumeration class.
-Check this [example](./samples/Enumeration.Sample/Enumerations/CommunicationTypeWithBehaviour.cs), where the communication type as a way to parse a message:
+We can add custom methods to the Enumeration class (it's an object, after all).
+A simple example, with a method `ParseMessage` and with a property `IsPhoneNumberRequired`:

 ```c#
 using PMart.Enumeration;